cloudmesh/classes/docs/source/i524/technologies.rst

       OpenStack.
 It can also be used on bare metal using MAAS.
       Specifically :cite:`www-juju` lists around 300 charms available for services available in the Juju store.
 Charms can be written in any language.
-Juju also supports Bundles :cite:`www-juju` which are pre-configured collection of Charms that helps in quick deployment of whole infrastructure.
+It also supports Bundles which are pre-configured collection of Charms that helps in quick deployment of whole infrastructure.

 320. Foreman